tomoarmand/tomoarmand.github.io/README.md

 ## Features

-- **About Me Page**: A simple page where learners can introduce themselves, reflecting on their personal and academic journey.
+- **About Me Page**: A simple page where learners can introduce themselves.
 - **Learning Plan**: A framework for learners to set and track personal goals.
 - **Well-being Plan**: A section dedicated to nurturing self-care and mindfulness.
 - **Self-transformation Programme**:
-  - **Atomic Habits**: Learners can document their learnings from the popular book and apply the habit-building techniques in their lives.
+  - **Atomic Habits**: Learners can document their learnings from the popular book and worksheets and apply the habit-building techniques into their lives.
   - **Growth Mindset**: A space for students to reflect on adopting a growth mindset for learning and self-improvement.
-- **CSS Styling**: A `styles.css` file is included for learners to experiment with visual design and enhance their HTML pages.

 ## Getting Started